ETHSydney/Ethereum-training/solidity/README.md

         test = 5;
     }

-    // will set test to 6 as the postFunction modifier will not be executed due to the return function testPostFunctionWithReturn() postFunction returns (int result) {
+    // will set test to 3 even with the explicit return.
-        test = 6;
+    // older compilers set test to 6 as the return stopped the postFunction modifier form being executed function testPostFunctionWithReturn() postFunction returns (int result) {
-        return test;
+        return test = 6;
     }
 }
 ```